10 Crazy-Awesome Christmas Activities for Sunday School:

 - Procure a few farm animals (even smaller ones like chicks will do!)

-2. Thankfulness tree
+2. Build a Thankfulness Tree

 This activity is a lesson and craft rolled all into one.
 Get a small to medium-sized tree (real or fake) and some cheap plastic spherical decorations.